nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 <br>

 ### Fetching Module Data
-Each module is converted from the json fetched from the **NUSMods API** into a Java Object using the gson library.
+Each module is converted from the JSON fetched from the **NUSMods API** into a Java Object using the gson library.
-Since the json format utilized by the API contains nested objects, the final implementation of the `Module` objects emulates that of the json, with each `Module` containing an `Attributes` object and an array of `Semester` objects, `Semester` containing an array of `Lesson` objects, and  `Lesson` containing an array of `Weeks` objects.
+Since the JSON format utilized by the API contains nested objects, the final implementation of the `Module` objects emulates that of the JSON, with each `Module` containing an `Attributes` object and an array of `Semester` objects, `Semester` containing an array of `Lesson` objects, and  `Lesson` containing an array of `Weeks` objects.

 ![FetchModuleDiagram](uml-diagrams/ModuleClassDiagram.png)